 - In January 1993 the GHOST (Global harmonisation of standards) discussion document was published by FEDESA (the predecessor of AnimalhealthEurope).
 It set out a programme for the international harmonisation of registration requirements for veterinary pharmaceuticals and biologicals.

-- Following discussions at ITCVDR and Office International des Epizooties (OIE) conferences, the OIE set up an ad hoc group on harmonisation of veterinary medicinal products in 1994.
+- Following discussions at ITCVDR and Office International des Epizooties (OIE) (the former denomination of WOAH - World Organisation for Animal Health) conferences, the OIE set up an ad hoc group on harmonisation of veterinary medicinal products in 1994.